 First of all, what I have to say is that almost everything at

-I sipped my cocktail, took two rounds around the room and didn’t find too much networking opportunity… or interest, for that matter.
+I sipped my cocktail, took two rounds around the room, and didn’t find too much networking opportunity… or interest, for that matter.
 Besides, I didn’t know anybody there except for Hortensia.

-Besides Hortensia, the most open person on the whole floor was Livia Voicu [ro, php] – for some background, check here [ro, html].
+Besides Hortensia, the most open person on the whole floor was Livia Voicu [ro, php].
 Of course, an ironic thing in a mass of people forming small closed groups (in Romanian, “bisericuţe”) is that someone open stands out.
-So much so, that it seemed for me as a crime to leave such a smiling, available young lady unattended for and I started a conversation, which led me through a tour of the whole agency, with all its divisions: Lowe & Partners (creation), Initiative (media), HyperActive (digital), GolinHarris (PR), Brand Connection (media), Lowe Medic One (medical communication) and Mobile Works (mobile marketing).
+So much so that it seemed to me a crime to leave such a smiling, available young lady unattended for and I started a conversation, which led me through a tour of the whole agency, with all its divisions: Lowe & Partners (creation), Initiative (media), HyperActive [name changed to MullenLowe Profero] (digital), GolinHarris (PR), Brand Connection (media), Lowe Medic One (medical communication) and Mobile Works (mobile marketing).

 Very close to

 Other pluses: large wardrobe, space to dance, OK terrace, I think (but I’m not sure) they even gave away umbrellas, because that afternoon rained a lot.
-I had some laughts.
+I had some laughs.

-Leo Burnett&Target [en, flash] chose to position each of its agencies not as part of the big umbrella, but as separate attraction points> 2 Parale, Digital Star, iLeo, The Geeks, The Practice.
-It is also, well known, that the coolest of the cool join here for a super party, or at least this was the rumor, confirmed by Chinezu via my sources.
+Leo Burnett&Target [en, flash] chose to position each of its agencies not as part of the big umbrella but as different attraction points> 2 Parale, Digital Star, iLeo, The Geeks, The Practice.
+It is also well known that the coolest of the cool join here for a super party, or at least this was the rumor, confirmed by Chinezu (Cristian China-Birta) via my sources.
 I’m kidding.
-Everybody knows that Leo is like a magnet for the most part of advertising admirers.
+Everybody knows that Leo is like a magnet for most advertising admirers.
 Still, my experience was a little zany.
-I arrived at 13 Nicolae Iorga a little past midnight, where I found out that the Leo, being ultimately so special, had its own mini-event organized, that might be called “The Agencies’ Evening”.
+I arrived at 13 Nicolae Iorga a little past midnight, where I found out that the Leo, being ultimately so special, had its own mini-event organized that might be called “The Agencies’ Evening”.
 I was not the only one disappointed, as there was another group of young people around, out of which one said “s-o stâns lumina!” (~” the light has been turned off”), and others said other things, not worthy of being mentioned in a decent post.
 Anyway, a lot of people from the Leo party went to…

-Cohn & Jansen, JWT [en, flash] had the best music I have listened to, from all the places I have visited during The Agencies’ Night.
-Even now, a song I heard still goes through my head, without being able to stop it.
-The guys from “Atelierul de print” had participants in line for being photographed on high class paper, traditionally mastered.
-Also, there was a quite attracting contest for a cell phone (which I missed) and a creative contest with unique T-shirts.
-Around 2 AM, the party was still going and there were quite some people.
-Of course, half of them were either drunk, or smoking themselves to sleep, but the other half was quite energic, joking and dancing.
+Cohn & Jansen, JWT [en, flash] had the best music I have listened to from all the places I have visited during The Agencies’ Night.
+Even now, a song I heard still goes through my head without being able to stop it.
+The guys from “Atelierul de print” had participants in line to be photographed on high-class paper, traditionally mastered.
+Also, there was quite an attractive contest for a cell phone (which I missed) and a creative contest with unique T-shirts.
+Around 2 AM, the party was still going, and there were quite some people.
+Of course, half of them were either drunk or smoking themselves to sleep, but the other half was quite energic, joking and dancing.
 It was really an event for young people.
 The guys were really professional and moved fast.
-I arrived late, and the people didnt’s seem to much interested to network a lot, but I came in contact with interesting people and I had some laughts.
+I arrived late, and the people didn’t seem very interested in networking, but I came in contact with interesting people and had some laughs.

 I liked the website of HIPPOS because it was to the point, creative and colorful.
 The people there proved to be the same.

-PS: If you’re interested in learning more about reading non verbal communication (in Romanian), you may find this useful: Cum să scădem zgomotul din comunicarea cu cei din jur
+PS: If you’re interested in learning more about reading nonverbal communication (in Romanian), you may find this useful: Cum să scădem zgomotul din comunicarea cu cei din jur